-Rationale: In order to recognize students' work experiences and maintain consistency and control over course content, the following policy and procedure has been established.
+Rationale: To recognize students' work experiences and maintain consistency and control over course content, the following policy and procedure have been established.

-Policy: Students may have an option to reduce clinical hours or completely waive a Clinical Practicum depending on the extent of their experiences, provided objectives of content and contact hours are met.
+Policy: Students may have the option to reduce clinical hours or completely waive a Clinical Practicum depending on the extent of their experience, provided objectives of content and contact hours are met.
 The following criteria must be met with all Students must have a 3.0 GPA overall, as well as in HIT courses.